MaciejZboch/typewriter4react-native/README.md

 ### Update: July 25, 2025
-Version: 0.3.4
+Version: 0.3.5

 New updates:

-- Missing types have been added.
+- Example app has been updated
-- Readme has been added.
+- Readme has been formatted

 # typewriter4react-native